-- If the value of the intestate estate does not exceed \$200,000, the spouse or partner is entitled to the whole of the intestate estate and to the deceased artist's personal effects (household items, jewellery, etc). - o If the value of the intestate estate exceeds \$200,000, the spouse or partner is entitled to be paid out of the estate:
+- If the value of the intestate estate does not exceed \$100,000, the surviving spouse or domestic partner is entitled to the whole of the intestate estate, including the deceased's personal effects (household items, jewellery etc). - If the value of the intestate estate exceeds \$100,000, the surviving spouse or domestic partner is entitled to: - o \$100,000; and - o half of the balance of the intestate estate. - The other half of the deceased's estate worth more than \$100,000 will be shared between the children or grandchildren (the issue of the deceased).